Technical and financial co-operation

-The co-operation framework behind EU financial and technical co-operation with Ukraine is the EU-Ukraine Association Agenda adopted by the Co-operation Council in November 2009.
+The co-operation framework behind EU financial and technical co-operation with Ukraine is the EU-Ukraine Association Agenda adopted by the Co-operation Council in November 2009 and updated in June 2013.
 This replaces the joint Action Plan of 2005 and prepares for and facilitates the entry into force of the Association Agreement.
 The Association Agenda identifies priorities which require urgent action in anticipation of the entry into force of the Agreement.
 It is the joint responsibility of the EU and Ukrainian sides.
-For 2010, a list of priorities for action was jointly agreed by Ukraine and the EU.

 „More for more” is a newly declared principle of the revised European Neighborhood Policy (ENP).
 More reforms and (stronger) democracy in neighbouring states will mean more of the EU support and deeper integration with the Union.